What’s a Me-Movie?

 Even though babies don’t understand what is happening, they are like sponges absorbing the emotions of their parents or caregivers.
 Even before birth, they sense conflict, arguments, sadness, anger, stress, as well as, love, warmth, security, and excitement.
 All of these experiences are recorded in the child’s ME-MOVIE, in your ME-MOVIE.

-Your experiences create your core beliefs or mindset which create your automatic thoughts, which are continually playing in the background of your mind.
+Your experiences create your core beliefs or mindset which creates your automatic thoughts, which are continually playing in the background of your mind.
 They direct how you evaluate new events and situations, continuously shaping who you are and what you are capable of.

-Even the simplist beliefs have emotional memory at their core and control how you feel, what you say to yourself and others, and dictate how you will behave, consequently, creating new scenes in your ME-MOVIE and forming the qualities of the main character for better or for worse.
+Even the simplest beliefs have emotional memory at their core and control how you feel, what you say to yourself and others, and dictate how you will behave, consequently, creating new scenes in your ME-MOVIE and forming the qualities of the main character for better or for worse.

 The script of your ME-MOVIE is self-controlled, self-directed, and self-programmed, whether it’s positive or negative.
 It can program you to fail or to succeed.
 What you say to yourself can program you to have a happy, productive life or one of failure and unhappiness.